totara/totara-docker-dev/README.md

 tpull php73
 ```

 Alternatively to pulling the pre-built images you can also rebuild themselves by using `tbuild [container]`, for example `tbuild php-7.3`.
-Please note that rebuilding the images can take a while.
+Please note that rebuilding the images can take some time.

 ## Performance